Cocaine dependence: Risk

+Comorbidity

+About 25% of adults with attention deficit hyperactivity disorder (ADHD) use cocaine, and 10% develop a cocaine use disorder during their lifetime.
+Because cocaine use can worsen health outcomes, adults with ADHD should be screened for cocaine use disorder and referred for treatment if needed.

+After adjusting for demographic factors and other substance use disorders (SUDs), only bipolar disorder and antisocial personality disorder (ASPD) were directly linked to greater severity of cocaine dependence.
+The presence of another SUD generally increased cocaine dependence severity, especially with opioids and alcohol, while cannabis use was associated with less severe cocaine dependence.
+Severe psychiatric disorders like bipolar disorder and ASPD may lead to longer periods of heavy cocaine use, highlighting the need for targeted interventions in these groups.

+Additionally, while major depressive disorder (MDD) and post-traumatic stress disorder (PTSD) did not increase the severity of cocaine dependence, they were associated with a higher likelihood of seeking treatment or self-help.
+This suggests that mood and anxiety disorders may increase psychosocial stress, motivating individuals to pursue help.
+The findings emphasize the importance of addressing co-occurring mood or anxiety disorders with specific psychotherapy or medication in those with cocaine dependence.

 Treatment

 Therapy

 Twelve-step programs such as Cocaine Anonymous (modeled on Alcoholics Anonymous) have been widely used to help those with cocaine addiction.
 Cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), rational emotive behavior therapy (REBT), and motivational interviewing (MI) can be especially powerful approaches to treating cocaine addiction.
-Cognitive behavioral therapy (CBT) combined with motivational therapy (MT) have proven to be more helpful than 12 step programs in treating cocaine dependency.
+Cognitive behavioral therapy combined with motivational therapy (MT) has proven to be more helpful than 12 step programs in treating cocaine dependency.
 However, both these approaches have a fairly low success rate as research suggests that the withdrawal symptoms can last for several weeks.
-For instance, one of the main predictors of a successful recovery is dependent on the number of continuous days a user is able to stay off of the substance.
-Alternative holistic treatments such as physical exercise and Meditation has been proven effective in reducing cocaine cravings.
+For instance, one of the main predictors of a successful recovery is the number of continuous days a person is able to go without using the substance.
+Alternative holistic treatments such as physical exercise and meditation have been proven effective in reducing cocaine cravings.
 Other non-pharmacological treatments such as acupuncture and hypnosis have been explored, but without conclusive results.

 Medications

+Numerous medications have been investigated for use in cocaine dependence, but as of 2015, none of them were considered to be effective.

+Disulfiram is a dopamine β-hydroxylase (DBH) inhibitor.
+DBH inhibition by disulfiram may explain its possible therapeutic benefits in cocaine dependence as well as cases of psychosis and mania associated with the drug.